msioson/cse-15l-lab-reports/lab-report-5-week-10.md

 ![Image](Screenshots/lab_report_5/group_implementation_342.png)

-Just like the course implementation, the output is the same. `/foo\``, now whether this is expected should be asked.
+Just like the course implementation, the output is the same.
+Now whether this is expected should be asked.

 ### Expected: